 Sing the song together as a group.
-Make each of the three characters different.
+Make each of the three characters different

-- What do you notice about each verse of the song? - Are the lyrics or melody the same? - How can you show the different characters in your attitude or posture as you sing? - What gestures might each character use? - How can you change the dynamics of the song?
+- What do you notice about each verse of the sona? - Are the lurics or melody the same? - How can you show the different characters in your attitude or posture as you sing? - What gestures might each character use? - How can you change the dynamics of the song?